Career Counselling in BC: How to Know if You Need it and How it Helps

 Career counselling is a structured process, but it does not look the same for everyone.
 The work adapts to what you are actually navigating.

 The process typically begins with a thorough assessment of your work history, current situation, and what has led to this point.
-This includes practical realities alongside strengths, values, and interests — timeline, finances, family and lifestyle factors, whether further education is realistic, and what constraints genuinely shape your options.
+This includes practical realities alongside strengths, values, interests, timeline, finances, family and lifestyle factors, whether further education is realistic, and what constraints genuinely shape your options.

-Support continues through to job search strategy, resume development, and interview preparation when needed.
-The endpoint is flexible — some clients complete a focused process and check back in as needed.
+Support can also include job search strategy, resume development, and interview preparation when needed.
+The endpoint is flexible.
+Some clients complete a focused process and return as needed.
 Others prefer ongoing support as they implement changes.

 How Career Counselling Helps with Burnout and Career Decisions